TriRank Data

 Data collected July 2026 · 101 brands · 2,469 structured citations · engine: Perplexity (sonar)

 Anonymous by design: this benchmark publishes aggregate numbers only.
-No per-brand results are released and no brands are ranked — the point is how the AI recommendation mechanism behaves, not who wins.
+No brand is named or ranked here, and we never share one brand's result with anyone else.
+The point is how the AI recommendation mechanism behaves, not who wins.
+If you want the row we measured for your own brand, just ask.

 91%